jamesmunns/jamesmunns-ng/content/contact.md

 +++
-title = "Contact"
+title = "About + Contact"
 in_search_index = true
 template = "static_page.html"
 +++

+## Hey, I'm James.
+Thanks for looking!

+I'm a software engineer currently living in Berlin.
+I do a lot with Rust and Embedded Systems.

+Need help with that?
+You can [hire me](https://jamesmunns.com)!

-# James Around The Internet
+## James Around The Internet

 Feel free to follow me on any of the following services: